xinchaobeta/compile-selected-es6/README.md

 # Compile Selected ES6 Package for Sublime Text 3

+## [DEPRECATED] This project has been deprecated – please use the official project [babel-sublime](https://github.com/babel/babel-sublime) instead

 A sublime plugin for compiling the selected es6 code on the fly, since the babel sublime plugin did not provide this feature